There is a special node dedicated to data transfer with the cluster system. Whenever you transfer data with the cluster system, please use this node:

 The --delete

-option removes files in the target that are missing in the source directory, such that the target is in sync with the source.
+option removes files in the target that are missing in the source directory, so the target is in sync with the source.
+Take care that you are in the correct subdirectory, or you may delete local files that you still wanted.
+If in doubt, test without this option first.

-Alternatively, you can use FileZilla if you would like to use a graphical tool.
+Alternatively, you can use FileZilla if you want to use a graphical tool.
 FileZila supports Linux, Mac OS, as well as Windows platforms.
 Information on how to configure FileZilla for use with the cluster system can be found in the next section.

 The FileZilla client may be used to exchange files between your workstation and the cluster system in sftp mode.
 In the following section we provide instructions on how to install and configure FileZilla client version 3.14.1_win64